browserpass/browserpass-native/PROTOCOL.md

 Settings are applied using the following priority, highest first:

 1. Configured by the user in specific `*.gpg` files (e.g. autosubmit: true)
-2. Configured by the user via the extension options
+1. Configured by the user in `.browserpass.json` file in specific password stores
-3. Configured by the user in each store’s `.browserpass.json` file
+1. Configured by the user via the extension options
-4. Defaults shipped with the browser extension
+1. Defaults shipped with the browser extension

 ### Global Settings